HOW WE PROVIDE STAFF-ASSISTED, AT-HOME HEMODIALYSIS

-Liberty Home Dialysis will provide a nurse who will deliver treatment in the privacy and comfort of home, at a time that works for the patient.
-We recognize that it’s not convenient for everyone to come to a dialysis facility three times per week, so we do our best to remove all barriers to receiving dialysis by bringing the treatment directly to the patient.
+Liberty Home Dialysis will provide a nurse who will come to you and deliver treatment in the privacy and comfort of your own home.
+We recognize that it’s not convenient for everyone to come to a dialysis facility three times per week, so we do our best to remove all barriers to receiving dialysis by bringing the treatment to you.

-Not only does an assigned nurse come to the patient’s home three times per week, but we also provide a complete care team, which includes a nephrologist, dietitian, and social worker.
-The care team will visit the home each month, or more frequently if necessary, to talk with the patient about dialysis treatments and health concerns.
+Not only do you have a nurse assigned to you that comes to your home three times per week, we also provide a complete care team which includes a nephrologist, dietitian, and social worker.
+Your care team will come to your home to meet with you each month, or more frequently if necessary, to talk with you about your dialysis treatments and health concerns.

-Our entire team visits the patient to ensure that they receive the best care possible.
+Our entire team comes to you to ensure that you receive the best care possible.

 Liberty Home Dialysis works with the Dallas Vascular Center, a state of the art, Joint Commission Gold Seal-Approved facility.

 Vascular access creates a way for blood to be removed from the body, circulate through the dialysis machine, and then return to the body at a rate that is higher than can be achieved through a normal vein.
 There are three major types of access.
-A kidney doctor will recommend which option is best.
+Your kidney doctor will recommend which option is best for you.

-Hemodialysis is a treatment for kidney failure that uses a machine to filter blood outside the body.
-At the start of a hemodialysis treatment, a dialysis nurse places two needles into the arm.
-A pump on the hemodialysis machine draws the blood through one of the needles into a tube, a few ounces at a time.
+Hemodialysis is a treatment for kidney failure that uses a machine to filter your blood outside your body.
+At the start of a hemodialysis treatment, a dialysis nurse places two needles into your arm.
+A pump on the hemodialysis machine draws your blood through one of the needles into a tube, a few ounces at a time.

-The blood travels through the tube to the filter, called a dialyzer.
-Inside the dialyzer, blood flows through thin fibers that filter out wastes, extra salt, and extra fluid.
-After the dialyzer filters the blood, a different tube carries the blood back to the body through the second needle.
+Your blood travels through the tube to the filter, called a dialyzer.
+Inside the dialyzer, your blood flows through thin fibers that filter out wastes, extra salt, and extra fluid.
+After the dialyzer filters your blood, a different tube carries your blood back to your body through the second needle.